Cham0i/Cybersec-101/README.md

 Merely having HTTPS doesn't mean the website is safe.
 Even if your connection to a website is encrypted, it could be that the website is a fake and you are actually transmitting data to a scammer/ hacker mascerading as the real website.
 Fortunately, Certificate Authorities exist to help us verify that the website we are in is the authentic website.

 Every HTTPS website has a SSL certificate (Nerd alert: because the certificate contains the public key for the website that is required for public-private key encrpytion, it is therefore required for HTTPS to be secured).
 Yet not every certficate should be trusted.
-Websites can derive their certificates from public CA, Private CA or even provide self-signed certificates.
+Websites can derive their certificates from a certificate authority who ties personal or company information to a domain.

-Popular Public Certificate Authorities include:
+Popular Certificate Authorities include:
 Sectigo
 Comodo
 DigiCert